mwstowe/ESPTimeCast/README.md

 - **Flip Display**: Invert the display vertically/horizontally
 - **Brightness**: 0 (dim) to 15 (bright)

+*Note: Netatmo settings have been moved to the Advanced Settings section for a cleaner interface.*

 *Tip: Changing these options takes effect after saving and rebooting.*

 ---